 Managing government innovation is often about making it clear what you want to do, and how you want to do it.
 Often you’ll be asked not only what you’re planning to achieve.
 But the steps you’ll take to get there and the impact of those steps.
 Being able to make clear precisely what you intend to do (and why) will both help build support and bolster community involvement.

 Seek External Partners

-While some challenges are unique to government, many of them aren’t.
+While some challenges are unique to the government, many of them aren’t.
 Take document control.
-Private law firms have just as much need to know who’s looking at what as any government agency and have developed solutions for that need that can very easily be built into public services.
+Private law firms have just as much need to know who’s looking at what as any government agency.
+And have developed solutions for that need that can very easily be built into public services.
 Before taking any steps, look for solutions that can be easily incorporated and save a step or two.
-That said, discuss your needs carefully with external partners; for example, a private company probably will not have to deal with information requests in the same way your department does.
+That said, discuss your needs carefully with external partners.
+For example, a private company probably will not have to deal with information requests in the same way your department does.